 Although I spent three and a half years living in Rochester, NY, I was a college student, so I didn’t spend much time as a tourist.
 I was surprised to later find that my beloved college town was home to the second largest children’s museum in the United States.
 Although I didn’t visit the National Museum of Play at the Strong with my kids, I did spend quite a bit of time exploring during my brief visit to Rochester NY.

-The National Museum of Play Review, Rochester, NY
+The Strong National Museum of Play Review, Rochester, NY

 Upon entering the National Museum of Play, guests are greeted with an indoor full-sized 1918 Allan Herschell Company carousel and diner – showing that this is not your typical museum!
 The diner is the former Skyline Diner, but is now home to a location of the local chain Bill Gray’s.
-There are other dining options in the museum’s food court, including a Subway and Taco Bell Express.
+There are other dining options in the museum’s food court, including a Subway, Taco Bell Express, and Pizza Hut Express.

 Here were the highlights: